CALL – 0800 246 5668 – Adept UK – Surveyor

 Invasive Defect Investigations and Exposure Surveying Jargon

 More in-depth detailed investigation that uses ‘invasive’ techniques to establish the extent of dampness and decay.
 For example, we may have to lift carpets and floorboards, take off skirting boards and in some cases, form openings in parts of your property, to determine the extent of dampness or decay, and provide a more detailed examination.
-Although this is more expensive than a level one or two survey, and may disturb part of the dwelling, it will usually identify the precise cause of the defect so cost-effective repair work can be organised.

-If you’re in the process of purchasing a property and require an Invasive Inspection following an initial survey, you will need to obtain the written permission from the seller for us to cut A4 size holes into plasterwork/masonry to expose concealed timbers, cavities or areas covered by Dry lining, lift floor coverings, floorboards, etc. The purpose of this investigation is to expose and report on the extent of damage to the concealed areas.
-It must be understood that during such investigations it may not be possible to fully reinstate the disturbed areas, and that these exposed areas will require repair by tradesman following the investigation.
+If you’re in the process of purchasing a property and require an Invasive Inspection following an initial survey, you will need to obtain the written permission from the seller for us to cut A4 size holes into plasterwork/masonry to expose concealed timbers, cavities or areas covered by Dry lining, lift floor coverings, floorboards, etc.

 Physical Damp Coursing